iotaledger/goshimmer/docs/tutorials/send_transaction.md

 The same as in case of inputs we need to adapt it with `ledgerstate.NewOutputs()` before passing to the `NewTransactionEssence` function.

 ### Signing transaction
-After preparing the transaction essence there is a time to sign it and put the signature to the unlock block part of the transaction.
+After preparing the transaction essence, we should sign it and put the signature to the unlock block part of the transaction.
 We can retrieve private and public key pairs from the seed by providing it with indexes corresponding to the addresses that holds the unspent output that we want to use in our transaction.
 ```Go
 keyPair := *mySeed.KeyPair(0)